dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 ```

 ## Solutions
-1. Software Lock(Peterson's 2 process solution)
+1. **Software Lock(Peterson's 2 process solution)**
-If there are P0 and P1 processes
-then P0 gives chance to P1 and vice-versa therby maintaing consistency
+If there are P0 and P1 processes, then P0 gives chance to P1 and vice-versa thereby maintaining consistency

 ```cpp
 // Process 0